MEDIAMATH USER POLICY

 - Sharing of Personal Data between Client and MediaMath as Controller.

-- process Client Data only for the MediaMath Controller Purposes (or as otherwise agreed in writing) and transfer the same out of the EEA in accordance with MediaMath’s Privacy Shield registration;
+- process Client Data only for the MediaMath Controller Purposes (or as otherwise agreed in writing) and in respect of any Client Data transferred out of the EEA in accordance with the Privacy Shield principles;

 - notify Client if its Privacy Shield registration expires or terminates for any reason;